bunsanweb/bunsanweb/readme.md

 The `grp` is a prototype implementation of the "Generic Reverse Proxy infrastructre" for tiny programs.

-"Generic Reverse Proxy infrastructre" is independently available from the `anatta-engine` functionality of URI accessed programs.
+"Generic Reverse Proxy infrastructre" is available independently of the `anatta-engine` functionality of URI accessed programs.

 It can access programs as a script on browser tab pages with URI.
 It makes needless to implement specific brokers for each application